Drapchi Prison

 Drapchi Prison, or Lhasa Prison No. 1 (lit. "four corners"; 拉萨第一监狱 (拉薩第一監獄)), is the largest prison in Tibet, China, located in Lhasa.
-Drapchi is named after its location and was originally a military garrison until it was converted into a prison after the 1959 Tibetan Uprising.
+Drapchi is the Tibetan word, named after its location and was originally a military garrison until it was converted into a prison after the 1959 Tibetan Uprising.
 It is roughly one mile from the city centre and is the main prison for judicially sentenced prisoners in Tibet.
 It was the primary place for the detention of political prisoners before 2005 when the newer and modernised Chushur (Chinese: Qushui) Prison was built.
 Drapchi also goes by the name Delapuxie prison, which has sometimes been listed as a separate prison online.

 According to Central Tibetan Administration, the prison has gained a notorious reputation and is feared by the Tibetans due to its strong management.
 Reports of brutality have been alleged by Tibetan exile groups.

 In November 1994, 13 nuns were sent to Drapchi to serve a 5-year sentence for endangering state security by protests against the Chinese rule in Lhasa.
 In April 1996, all the inmates of Unit 3 of Drapchi prison, consisting of nearly 100 female political prisoners, went on a hunger strike in protest of their treatment.
 The week-long strike caused the prison officers some concern that it might damage the reputation of the prison further if the inmates died as a result and promised an end to the brutality.

 Drapchi Prison used to be the only official prison in Tibet but, following the 1994 law change, former laogais were rebranded, and locations such as Powo Tramo were also referred to as prisons.

 China claims that "The Tibet Autonomous Region Prison aims to create a "modern and civilised prison".
 According to the same source, between 1997 and 2004, it had invested "more than 60 million yuan in the construction of software and hardware facilities, which has improved the overall appearance of the prison".